Developer-Student-Clubs-UBa/MailingList/README.md

-# Hostel Management System

-This is a management system for hostels done using Spring boot and thymeleaf.
-The system stores hostel information such as rooms, residents, prices.
-It is meant to act as an REST Service for crud operations regarding one or more hostels.
+# Mailing List

+This is a prototype of mailing list, a list of the names and addresses of people to whom advertising matter, information, or other material may be mailed regularly.

   - Built using Python.
   - This repo is currently maintained by the GDSC-UBa Core Team